AN/URC-117 Ground Wave Emergency Network: Termination

 Some of the initial towers had prompted groups of citizens in Massachusetts, Oregon, Pennsylvania, and California to organize to fight construction of GWEN towers in their areas.
 The groups believed that the presence of a GWEN node would increase the community's "strategic worth" in the eyes of the Soviet Union and thus invite attack.
 Responding to these groups, the Air Force repeatedly downplayed the importance of the towers, stating they were not worth that kind of attention by the Soviet Union.

 Amid controversy and world geopolitical changes, GWEN's value diminished greatly in the post-Cold War environment, in addition to its existence being rendered moot by the sustained effectiveness of predecessor and follow-on systems (Survivable Low Frequency Communication System and Minimum Essential Emergency Communication Network respectively).
 As early as 1990, legislative measures were enacted to terminate the program.

 In 1994, new construction of GWEN towers were banned after a defense appropriations bill eliminated any funding for the towers for one year.
-A few months later, the United States Air Force announced that they would terminate the construction contract to build the remaining 25 towers, except for monies used to dismantle the system.
+A few months later, the United States Air Force announced that they would terminate the construction contract to build the remaining 25 towers, except for the money used to dismantle the system.